A conservative finite-volume Buckley--Leverett solver with bounded-interval multiwavelet state analysis: Numerical validation

 \section{Numerical validation}

-We now assess the proposed bounded-domain conservative finite-volume / multiwavelet formulation through a sequence of deterministic one-dimensional Buckley--Leverett tests against reference solutions generated with the standard Buckley--Leverett fractional-flow construction as implemented in the \texttt{pywaterflood} package.\cite{Male2024pywaterflood} In particular, the reference profiles were obtained using the Buckley--Leverett functionality of \texttt{pywaterflood} with the same Corey-type constitutive parameters listed in Table~\ref{tab:berea_setup}, and the resulting profiles were sampled onto the computational grid for direct comparison with the finite-volume and MW-reconstructed numerical states.
+We assess the finite-volume/multiwavelet formulation on a deterministic one-dimensional Berea benchmark.
+Reference profiles are generated with the standard Buckley--Leverett fractional-flow construction implemented in \texttt{pywaterflood}, using the same Corey-type constitutive parameters listed in Table~\ref{tab:berea_setup}.\cite{Male2024pywaterflood} The reference profiles are sampled on the computational grid and compared with both the finite-volume state and the bounded-interval multiwavelet reconstruction.

-The aim of this section is not only to show graphical agreement, but to verify, in a structured way, that the present formulation satisfies the three requirements that motivated its construction.

-First, the conservative transport backbone must reproduce the physically correct Buckley--Leverett dynamics, including breakthrough time, front motion, and post-front saturation evolution.
-Second, the bounded-interval multiwavelet reconstruction must remain faithful to the internal finite-volume state and must not introduce a spurious deformation of the transported profile.
-Third, the multiresolution diagnostics must reveal a meaningful hierarchy of local activity as the front enters, propagates through, and exits the domain.
-All results shown below correspond to the default Berea benchmark case used throughout this work.
-The full physical, constitutive, and numerical settings are summarized in Table~\ref{tab:berea_setup}.
-Unless otherwise stated, all reported results use these default benchmark parameters and solver settings.
+The validation addresses four points.
+First, the finite-volume transport backbone should reproduce the reference saturation histories, spatial profiles, front motion, and mass balance.
+Second, the multiwavelet reconstruction should remain faithful to the accepted finite-volume state.
+Third, the dyadic detail energies should expose the hierarchical activity generated by the moving front.
+Fourth, coefficient thresholding and fine-level detail indicators should quantify compression and front localization.
+Unless otherwise stated, all results use the default benchmark parameters and solver settings in Table~\ref{tab:berea_setup}.